And Their Implications for Consumer Insights Leaders

-The following study was done across a multitude of industries, exploring the state of mind of those of us, sorry, all of us staying at home.
-It explores how this situation is impacting their discoveries, health, coping, education, and consumption patterns.
+The following study was done across many industries, exploring the state of mind of those of us, sorry, all of us staying at home.
+It explores how this situation impacts our discoveries, health, coping, education, and consumption patterns.
 Responses were captured from 1,000 U.S. based consumers, representative of the general population.

-When it comes to the concern of contracting Coronavirus, 66% reported being either concerned or really concerned.
-When asked how much stress and anxiety they had in their life right now, across all consumers, the average was 5.9 out of 10.
+When it comes to the concern of contracting Coronavirus, 66% of respondents reported being either concerned or really concerned.
+When asked about their mental health, consumers rated their stress and anxiety levels an average of 5.9 out of 10.

-Gatherings of Family and Friends followed by going to Restaurants & Bars were the two activities that respondents reported they would feel most comfortable to resume once health officials announce it is safe to go back.
+Gatherings of family and friends followed by going to restaurants and bars were the two activities that respondents reported they would feel most comfortable to resume once health officials announce it’s safe to do so.

-If your business involves any type of group setting, to the extent your business model allows it, explore options and offerings you can provide to younger audiences.
-Explore what you can offer for small groups events and gatherings.
+If your business involves a group setting, explore offerings you can provide to younger audiences, to the extent your business model allows it.
+Similarly, see what you can offer for small group events and gatherings.

-Consistent with this finding, when asked “What do you think are some of the best things brands can do for their customers at this time?”, approximately 35% of respondents wrote about a brand’s capability and willingness to offer products and services that fit within the price they can afford (e.g. lower prices, discounts, new offers, etc.), followed by 10% voicing the need for brands to have or develop delivery options.
+Consistent with these findings, when asked “What do you think are some of the best things brands can do for their customers at this time?” approximately 35% of respondents wrote about a brand’s capability and willingness to offer products and services that fit within the price they can afford (e.g. lower prices, discounts, new offers, etc.), followed by 10% voicing the need for brands to have or develop delivery options.

-Many of the remaining open-ended answers included themes around making sure the brands are having their products available, taking care of their employees, offering coupons, and providing good customer services.
+Many of the remaining open-ended answers included themes around making sure that brands have their products available, take care of their employees, offer coupons or discounts, and provide good customer service.

-Getting the optimal pricing and product offering has always been critical to any organization.
-As consumers have become much more sensitive, it is now more important than ever that consumer insights teams identify price sensitivity across various population segments and identify optimal offerings and attributions.
+Getting the optimal pricing and product offering has always been critical, but now more than ever.
+As consumers have become more sensitive, it is now crucial for consumer insights teams to identify price sensitivity across various population segments and identify optimal offerings and attributions.

 There are two ways brands can address this:

-1) Conduct price sensitivity segmentation studies to include survey and CRM data, or the combination of both
+Conduct price sensitivity segmentation studies to include survey and/or CRM data.

-2) New studies utilizing conjoint and max-diff experiments (ideally with an automated solution!)
+Conduct studies utilizing conjoint and max-diff experiments (ideally with an automated solution)

 32% of respondents reported consuming more alcohol.
 Moreover, 29% reported shopping online for alcoholic beverages.
-Those on-line shoppers expressed a combination of shopping for familiar and also for new products.
+Those on-line shoppers shared that they were shopping for both familiar and new products.
 Because, if you’re drinking more, wine not try something different?!

-On-line beverage shopping presents an opportunity for discovery.
-For the beverage industry, there is certainly some good news.
-Maybe it’s new ways of coping or maybe the lack of access to bars and restaurants, coupled with more free time that is facilitating some behavioral change?
+On-line beverage shopping presents an opportunity for discovery, which is good news for the beverage industry.
+Perhaps it’s a coping mechanism, or maybe it’s the lack of access to bars and restaurants, coupled with newfound free time, that's facilitating some behavioral change.

-For this one insight, as with any other scenario, industry, or product, follow-up studies are key to dig into the why behind the behavior change.
-One key insight presents opportunities for more discovery and understanding of your segments.
+As always, follow-up studies are key to digging into the why behind the changes we see.
+One insight only presents opportunities for more discovery and understanding of your segments.

-Across all food categories (canned, perishable, frozen, shelf-stable, bottled water/drinks) the results were more straightforward.
-In all categories, over 50% of consumers are still getting their products by physically going to the store.
+Across all food categories (canned, perishable, frozen, shelf-stable, and bottled drinks) the results were more straightforward.
+In all categories, over 50% of consumers are still getting their products by physically going to a store.

-Similar to the alcohol category, on-line/app options are an increasingly viable option for food shopping.
+Similar to the alcohol category, websites and apps are an increasingly viable option for grocery shopping.
 How many of these users are new to these apps?
-Will this behavior stick when they are increasingly comfortable going out in public?
+Will this behavior stick when they are more comfortable going out in public?

-Digging into what items are being purchased that weren’t before could give some insight into what, and how, consumers are behaving at home and perhaps what new product ideas can meet these needs.
+Finding out what items are being purchased, that weren’t before, could give some insights into how consumers are behaving at home and perhaps what new product ideas can meet those needs.

-Lastly, 53% of respondents reported being comfortable with Telehealth/Telemedicine, suggesting that this trend will continue and be on the rise.
+Lastly, 53% of respondents reported being comfortable with Telehealth/Telemedicine, suggesting that this trend will only continue to grow in popularity.

-This is another data point that begs the question of what behaviors that were ‘corona-induced’, will take hold and maintain once the economy is back-up and running.
+This is another data point that begs the question: what behaviors that were ‘corona-induced’ will take hold and maintain once the economy is back-up and running?

-While the media and entertainment industry as a whole is currently struggling in this environment, content is still king.
-Consumers seem to still want to engage, but have alternative ways of doing so now.
+While the media and entertainment industry is currently struggling in this environment, content is still king.
+Consumers still want to engage but have alternative ways of doing so.
 A follow-up to explore the various categories of entertainment content, across various audience segments would be worthwhile.

-Not surprisingly, snacking is a major driver for stress management, yet many are trying to stay healthy by exercising.
+Unsurprisingly, snacking is a major method of stress management, yet many are still trying to stay healthy by exercising.
 Good luck folks!
 And please share your tips if you manage to balance the two!
-But, the fact that two of the highest reported activities are snacking and staying healthy suggests that coming out of this many people may be seeking healthy options for snacking that can help them both manage stress and stay healthy.
+But, the fact that two of the highest reported activities are "snacking" and "staying healthy" suggests that many people may be seeking healthy options for snacking that can help them both manage stress and stay healthy.

-Telemedicine seems here to stay, and it will become really important to understand all the human drivers, motivations, and challenges when it comes to adopting it at scale.
+Telemedicine also seems here to stay, and it will become important to understand all the human drivers, motivations, and challenges when it comes to adopting it at scale.

-During troubling economic times, those who can afford it, tend to explore expanding their education and professional development to strengthen their employment applications for when the market has recovered.
+During troubling economic times, those who can afford it, tend to explore expanding their education and professional development to strengthen their resumes.

 In the interest of better understanding the state of consumers’ career development, we asked “are you interested in pursuing further education/professional learning in the next 12 months?”

-The trend of on-line education will continue to accelerate.
-How fast and in what areas?
-There will be greater opportunities to developing proper and relevant content.
-It will be important to segment and find your optimal users.
-The on-line experience will need to be one that meets the consumer where they are and with whatever topics they deem interesting.
+While there will be greater opportunities to develop relevant educational content, it will be important to segment and find your optimal users.
+The online experience will need to be one that meets the consumer where they are and with whatever topics they deem interesting.